-Levelling the Playing Fields Kingston is a project run by the Kingston Coalition for Active Transportation, with support from Kingston Gets Active.
+Levelling the Playing Fields Kingston is a project run by the Kingston Coalition for Active Transportation in partnership with BGC South East (formerly the Boys and Girls Club of Kingston & Area).
 This initiative is being evaluated by researchers from the Department of Geography and Planning at Queen’s University.
 The fundamental goal of this project is to pilot two types of street-based interventions, School Streets and Play Streets, in Kingston neighbourhoods.
-Levelling the Playing Fields aims to build upon existing knowledge about these interventions and provide additional findings on these interventions feasibility and sustainability in a Canadian context.
+Levelling the Playing Fields aims to build upon existing knowledge about these interventions and provide additional findings on their feasibility and sustainability in a Canadian context.

 What are Play Streets?

 A Play Street is a residential street temporarily opened for play by reducing and calming vehicular traffic.
 They offer children safe outdoor spaces in their own neighbourhoods, by closing streets to through traffic and calming any local traffic for a few hours a week.
 The main goal is to create a space that people of all ages and abilities can use creatively.
 Recent research shows that Play Streets may enable children to be active more often and for longer periods of time by promoting children to replace indoor activities with outdoor play.
-They have also shown to to reduce parental fears about traffic accidents as well as stranger danger and to increase the perception of security and social cohesion in neighbourhoods, providing benefits for entire communities.
+They have also been associated with a reduction in parental fears about traffic accidents and stranger danger and an increase in the perception of security and social cohesion in neighbourhoods, providing benefits for entire communities.

 What are School Streets?